ChetanVarunKanipakam/ChetanVarunKanipakam/README.md

 - **Campus Vinculum**
   A university Management platform with integrated chat bot and realtime messaging.

-- **Face-Based Mess Management**
-  A smart system using facial recognition for mess entry logging and dynamic payment calculations.

  - **Packers and movers**
   A ML project which calculated the cost for movement of some goods from one place to another place.